 Sustainability Efforts

-Trafalgar works with the TreadRight Foundation on sustainable initiatives focused on conserving the planet, preserving cultures throughout the world, and protecting wildlife.
+Trafalgar works with the TreadRight Foundation on projects focused on conserving the planet, preserving cultures throughout the world, and protecting wildlife.
 In 2020, Trafalgar, along with TreadRight, launched the How We Tread Right (HWTR) sustainability strategy that the brand is hoping to achieve by 2025.
 These goals are in line with the UN’s Global Goals and address climate change, sustainable food production, waste reduction, travel experiences, diversity and inclusion and wildlife.

 Health and Safety Practices